Skip to content

 volumeBindingMode: WaitForFirstConsumer

-Ensure the /data directory has sufficient disk capacity.
+Ensure /data directory has sufficient disk capacity.

 4. Download Charts Package